-- Diversify EEB highlights women and other minorities among ecologists and evolutionary biologists
+- Diversify EEB highlights women and other minorities among ecologists and evolutionary biologists.
+This is an excellent resource for search committees.

 - LGBT STEM deals with… issues for LGBT scientists in STEM.
 Here you can also take part of the testimonies from LGBT STEM researchers about how being LGBT has affected their professional lives.
-Update 23 November 2016: Now also featuring an interview with yours truly!
+Yours truly is featured in an interview.

 A cool project is Queer in STEM, in which a group of STEM researchers studies what it means to be LGBTQ in STEM.
 They have previously performed a large-scale survey that makes up the basis for scientific papers and talks, and recently undertook the second and extended edition of that (survey unfortunately closed).

 Finally, my brilliant friend Maren Wellenreuther guest-edited a special issue of Evolutionary Applications together with Sarah Otto, which highlights the contributions of outstanding female researchers in evolutionary biology.